U.S. judge allows extradition of two men accused of aiding Ghosn escape | Law-Order

 U.S. judge allows extradition of two men accused of aiding Ghosn escape

-A federal judge in Boston on Thursday rejected a last-ditch effort by two men to avoid being extradited to Japan to face charges they helped former Nissan Motor Co Ltd Chairman Carlos Ghosn flee the country.
-The ruling by U.S. District Judge Indira Talwani cleared the way for U.S. Army Special Forces veteran Michael Taylor and his son, Peter Taylor, to be handed over to Japan, after the U.S. State Department approved their extradition.
+A U.S. judge on Thursday rejected a last-ditch effort by two men to avoid being extradited to Japan to face charges they helped former Nissan Motor Co Ltd Chairman Carlos Ghosn flee the country.
+The ruling by U.S. District Judge Indira Talwani in Boston cleared the way for U.S. Army Special Forces veteran Michael Taylor and his son, Peter Taylor, to be handed over to Japan, after the U.S. State Department approved their extradition.

+The Taylors' lawyers had argued they could not be prosecuted in Japan for helping someone "bail jump" and that, if extradited, they faced the prospect relentless interrogations and torture.
+Ghosn in a court filing sought to support their claim, arguing he faced prolonged detention, mental torture and intimidation in Japan and the Taylors would face "similar or worse conditions."

-Judge Talwani said that "although the prison conditions in Japan may be deplorable" it was not enough to bar extradition.
-She added the U.S. has "sufficiently established that the actions the Taylors are alleged to have committed amount to an extraditable offense."
-Nissan and the Japanese embassy in Washington did not immediately comment.
+But Talwani said that "although the prison conditions in Japan may be deplorable," that was not enough to bar extradition and that authorities had established their alleged actions were an "extraditable offense."
+Lawyers for the Taylors quickly moved to appeal.
+They declined to comment, as did Nissan.
+Ghosn and the Japanese embassy in Washington did not immediately comment.

 The Taylors were arrested in May at Japan's request.
 Talwani put their extradition on hold on Oct.
 29 so she could hear their challenge to the State Department's decision.
 Prosecutors say the Taylors helped Ghosn flee Japan on Dec.
 29, 2019, hidden in a box and on a private jet before reaching his childhood home, Lebanon, which has no extradition treaty with Japan.